smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Introduction

-The SCONE protocol is a signaling mechanism that enables access network providers to communicate a maximum allowable bit-rate to application endpoints, specifically targeting adaptive bit-rate applications.
-This document describes on the applicability and manageability considerations of deploying the SCONE protocol within telecommunications provider networks and at application endpoints.
+The SCONE protocol is a signaling mechanism that enables on-path network elements to communicate the maximum allowable bit rate to application endpoints, with particular relevance to adaptive bit-rate applications.
+This document addresses the applicability and manageability considerations of deploying the SCONE protocol within telecommunications provider networks.

-The SCONE protocol operates on the UDP 4-tuple, where network elements capable of rate limiting on a UDP 4-tuple.
-A network element can provide send notification about rate limiting for both upstream and downstream traffic that it observes.
-It is capable of dropping or delaying packets on the path of the respective UDP 4-tuple flows.
-This means the scone protocol has some assumption on the characteristic of a network element.
-A network element, sitting in the access network, is capable of detecting and maintaining a UDP 4-tuple flow, have rate limiting policies, and can detect flows that include SCONE packets, then put a rate limiting advice in the those SCONE packets.
+The SCONE protocol operates on the basis of a UDP 4-tuple.
+Network elements capable of rate limiting at this granularity can send notifications of the maximum allowable bit rate in each direction of the observed traffic.
+Such network elements may also drop or delay packets within the corresponding UDP 4-tuple flows.
+This implies an assumption that on-path network elements have certain capabilities: specifically, the ability to detect and maintain UDP 4-tuple flows, apply rate-limiting policies, and identify flows that include SCONE packets in order to insert throughput advice.

-Current Internet has diverse access networks, however, not all the access network operate the same way.
-The mobile network among all the access networks has more fine grain views on the traffic flows that passes through the network and can operate on individual flow level.
-In Mobile networks, a User Plane Function (UPF) in 5G and the Packet Data Network Gateway (P-GW) in 4G generate can generate throughput advice to guide adaptive applications as per UDP 4-tuple.
-A wifi access network can have policies per users or Service Set Identifiers (SSID)s in terms of Quality or Services (QoS) and speed limit.
-However, may not have UDP 4-tuple level flow visibility.
-In wired network access, the limit is usually done in a centralized Broder NEtwork Gateway or at some aggregation points where number of the Customer premises equiptment (CPE)s are connected.
+In this document, on-path network elements are generally considered within the *access* part of the telecommunications provider’s network.
+However, their behavior may differ across *access* technologies.
+For example, a wireless access network element may operate differently from one in a fixed broadband network.
+Wi-Fi access networks represent another case, where enforcement is often per user or per Service Set Identifier (SSID), but visibility into UDP 4-tuples may be limited.
+Among the different access networks considered, mobile networks offer the most fine-grained visibility into traffic flows and can act at the individual flow level.
+In mobile networks, the User Plane Function (UPF) in 5G and the Packet Data Network Gateway (P-GW) in 4G can generate throughput advice to guide adaptive applications on a per-flow basis.
+In wireline broadband networks, by contrast, rate limiting is typically applied at a centralized Broadband Network Gateway (BNG) or at aggregation points where multiple Customer Premises Equipment (CPE) devices connect.

-Hence, the applicability and manageability considerations need to cover wide range of access network cases where rate limiting per UDP 4-tuple would be differently done.
-This document describes the generic considerations for SCONE protocol and then provides details on network specific considerations where throughput advisory signaling can enhance network resource utilization and user experience.
+Accordingly, applicability and manageability considerations must span a wide range of access-network scenarios, each of which handles per-flow rate limiting differently.
+This document first describes generic considerations for the SCONE protocol and then provides network-specific considerations where throughput advisory signaling can enhance both resource utilization and user experience.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Terminology
+- 4G - Fourth Generation mobile network technology, also known as Long-Term Evolution (LTE), defined by the 3rd Generation Partnership Project (3GPP).

 - 5G - Fifth Generation Mobile Networks
 The fifth generation of cellular mobile network technology defined by 3GPP.